 pinch of salt

-Adjust the oven rack to one slot below the middle.
-Preheat oven to 160°C.
+Adjust the oven rack to one slot below the middle position and preheat the oven to 160°C.

 Spoon the meat out with a slotted spoon and cool it a little.
-Flake the meat and remove the bones, excess fat, gristle and bay leaves.
+Remove the bones, excess fat, gristle and bay leaves, then flake the meat.

 Fill up the stock remaining in the saucepan with water, you should have ± 1 ½ cups.
-To that add all the sauce condiment ingredients.
-Thicken it with the potato or cornflour blended into a little water.
-When the sauce is boiling, taste it for seasoning and add the flaked meat.
+To that, add all the sauce condiment ingredients.
+Thicken it with the cornflour or potato flour.
+Add the flaked meat and taste for seasoning.

-Dish the meat mixture into two heat-resistant pie dishes 26 cm x 5 cm.
+Dish the meat mixture into a heat-resistant pie dish of ± 25 cm.

 These pies freezes beautifully.